tonka3000/vscode-raycast/README.md

 - ✅ Search in [Documentation](https://developers.raycast.com)
 - ✅ Raycast Tree-view for easy navigation
 - ✅ Auto Completion for script directives
-- ✅ Update the Raycast API via command (displayed in the tree-view as well)

 ## Requirements